RoboticExplorationLab/EarthAlbedo.jl/README.md

 ## Use

 The primary function is 'albedo(sat, sun, refl_data)' which takes in a vector containing the satellite and sun positions in the inertial frame (centered on Earth), as well as a set of reflectivity data.
 The provided data from the above link is from the TOMS dataset and is the average measured reflectivity for each section of Earth over a specified time period.

+## Other
+Note that SatelliteDynamics.jl is used to convert between